Arithmetic Sparsity and Obstructions in Weighted Projective Spaces: Preliminaries

 where

-with \(h_k\) the class number, \(R_k\) the regulator, \(w_k\) the number of roots of unity, \(\zeta_k\) the zeta function, \(\Delta_k\) the discriminant, and \(r_k\), \(s_k\) the numbers of real and complex embeddings of \(k\).
+with $h_k$ the class number, $R_k$ the regulator, $w_k$ the number of roots of unity, $\zeta_k$ the zeta function, $\Delta_k$ the discriminant, and $r_k$, $s_k$ the numbers of real and complex places of $k$, so that $m = r_k + 2 s_k$.
 This result underpins counting points of fixed degree, as generalized by Schmidt~\cite{schmidt1995} and Widmer~\cite{widmer2009}.